andrew/ultimate-awesome/README.md

 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
 - [awesome-security-newsletters](https://github.com/TalEliyahu/awesome-security-newsletters) - Periodic cyber security newsletters that capture the latest news, summaries of conference talks, research, best practices, tools, events, vulnerabilities, and analysis of trending threats and attacks .
 - [awesome-phpstorm](https://github.com/WyriHaximus/awesome-phpstorm) - A curated list of amazingly awesome PHPStorm plugins, resources and other shiny things.
+- [awesome-scientific-writing](https://github.com/writing-resources/awesome-scientific-writing) - :keyboard: A curated list of awesome tools, demos and resources to go beyond LaTeX .
 - [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
 - [awesome-stimulusjs](https://github.com/skatkov/awesome-stimulusjs) - Modestly awesome list of StimulusJS related content.
 - [awesome-rshiny](https://github.com/grabear/awesome-rshiny) - An awesome R-shiny list!.